vzaidman/htz-frontend/README.md

 ### Adding and removing npm dependencies

-Thanks to Yarn Workspaces and Lerna, adding (installing) npm dependencies inside each of our different packages Just Works™, taking care of hoisting and managing common dependencies.
+Thanks to Yarn Workspaces and Lerna, adding (installing) and removing (uninstalling) npm dependencies inside each of our different packages Just Works™, taking care of hoisting and managing common dependencies.

-However, there is currently [a bug](https://github.com/yarnpkg/yarn/issues/4334) that occurs when running `yarn remove` inside a workspace directory.
-Until this is resolved, a temporary workaround for uninstalling dependencies would be to manually remove the undesired dependency from the workspace’s `package.json` and run `yarn` from the root directory.

 ### Lifecycle scripts